microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/teams_apps_list_published.md

 ## Request body
 None.

->**Note:** You can use any of the following filter operations: Equal, not-equal, and, or, and not.
+>**Note:** You can filter on any of the fields of the [teamsCatalogApp](../resources/teamscatalogapp.md) object to shorten the list of results.
+You can use any of the following filter operations: Equal, not-equal, and, or, and not.

 ## Response
 If successful, this method returns a `200 OK` response code and list of [teamsCatalogApp](../resources/teamscatalogapp.md) objects in the response body.